jeremy-rifkin/build-blame/README.md

 cmake --build build
 ```

+> [!NOTE]
-Note: It is important to do this in a clean build folder so ninja's log is clear.
+> It is important to do this in a clean build folder so ninja's log is clear.

 Then
 ```